 Why People Change Support Coordinators

-There's no single reason.
-Here are some of the most common ones we see in Adelaide:
+There is rarely a single reason.
+Here are the most common ones we see in South Australia.

-They don't return calls or emails.
-You send a message on Monday, and by Thursday you're still waiting.
+- They don't return calls or emails.
+You message on Monday and you are still waiting on Thursday.
 This is probably the number one complaint we hear.
 Support coordination only works if your coordinator is actually reachable.

-Nothing seems to happen.
-You had a meeting, talked about goals, and then... silence.
-No follow-up.
-No provider connections.
-No progress.
-A good support coordinator should be actively working on your plan between meetings, not just waiting for you to chase them.
+- Nothing seems to happen.
+You had a meeting, talked about your goals, and then silence.
+No follow-up, no provider connections, no progress.
+A good coordinator works on your plan between meetings instead of waiting for you to chase them.

-They don't explain things clearly.
-The NDIS is complicated enough without a coordinator who talks in acronyms and jargon.
-If you leave meetings more confused than when you started, that's a problem.
+- They don't explain things clearly.
+The NDIS is complicated enough without a coordinator who speaks only in acronyms.
+If you leave meetings more confused than when you arrived, that is a problem.

-Your needs have changed.
-Maybe you started with a coordinator who was great for getting set up, but now you need someone with more experience in a specific area, like mental health, housing, or employment supports.
+- Your needs have changed.
+You might have started with someone great for getting set up, but now you need more experience in a specific area like mental health, housing or employment supports.

-The relationship just doesn't feel right.
-Sometimes it's not about anything specific.
-You just don't click, and that makes it hard to be open about what you need.
-That's a perfectly valid reason to move on.
+- The relationship just doesn't feel right.
+Sometimes you simply don't click, and that makes it hard to be open about what you need.
+That is a perfectly valid reason to move on.

 Under the NDIS, you have the right to choose and change your providers.
-This isn't a loophole or a technicality.
-It's written into the NDIS Act and the Participant Service Charter.
+This is not a loophole or a technicality.
+It is written into the NDIS Act and the Participant Service Charter.

 Your support coordination funding belongs to you.
-It sits in your plan under Capacity Building, and you decide who provides that service.
+It sits in your plan under Capacity Building, and you decide who delivers that service.
 No one can stop you from changing, and no one should pressure you to stay.
+If you want a refresher on the service itself, our guide to what support coordination is and how it works covers the basics.

 How to Actually Make the Switch

-Here's the step-by-step process.
-It's simpler than most people expect.
+Here is the step-by-step process.
+It is simpler than most people expect.

-Step 1: Find Your New Support Coordinator First
+Step 1: Line Up Your New Support Coordinator First

-Before you end things with your current coordinator, it helps to have your next one lined up.
-That way there's no gap in support.
+Before you end things with your current coordinator, it helps to have your next one ready to go.
+That way there is no gap in support.

 Look for someone who: